abhilashreddyy/NLP_project/PITCHME.md

 google | azure
 -------|-------
-Returns a dictionary object | returns a json formated string takes 2.5-2.6 seconds for performing sentiment and keyword analysis | takes 2.2-2.3 seconds for performing sentiment and keyword analysis
+Returns a dictionary object | returns a Json formatted  string takes 2.5-2.6 seconds for performing sentiment and keyword analysis | takes 2.2-2.3 seconds for performing sentiment and keyword analysis
 Do not have this features | takes 7-8 + no-of-questions minutes for topic detection
 +++
 google | azure
 -------|-------
-best for combined analysis of entire file content | best for seperate analysis (eg :if format is like one question many answers) entity recognition | do not contain this feature
+best for combined analysis of entire file content | best for separate analysis (eg :if format is like one question many answers) entity recognition | do not contain this feature